-Nontraditional credit may be awarded for officia certific tion of completion of approved Fire Academy/ College work which must be sent to the office of Admissions.
-Certific tion must be either an academic transcript from an accredited fi e academy/college, certific te of completion from a fi e academy/college or a letter on officia letterhead from a fi e academy/college.
-Upon completion of twelve semester hours of approved CRJ courses at CVCC, students may be awarded up to eighteen credit hours for equivalent state fi e academy/college certific tion to be determined by the Fire Science Program Coordinator or Lead FSC Faculty.
-Upon completion of twelve credit hours of approved FSC courses at CVCC, students may be awarded credit for:
+A maximum of 18 hours of non-traditional credit may be awarded and applied toward graduation.
+Official certification of completion of approved Fire Academy work must be submitted to the Admissions Office.
+Certifications must be either an academic transcript from an accredited college, certificate of completion or a letter on official letterhead from the Fire Academy.
+Upon completion of twelve (12) hours of approved Fire Science courses at CVCC, students may be awarded credit for the fire service certifications that meet relevant national standards as determined by the Fire Science Program Coordinator or Lead Instructor.